ckunte/csv2sacs/README.md

 # csv2sacs: Convert Metocean data into a SACS seastate input file

 This repository contains two python scripts to (a) sanitise a CSV file, and (b) convert the sanitised CSV file into a SACS sea state input file.
+A version of this readme is available as [a standalone PDF file](./README.pdf).

 ## Scope